MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-deployment-scenarios-and-tools.md

 -   Operating system component settings
 -   Application settings

 These are the settings migrated by the default MigUser.xml and MigApp.xml templates.
-For more details on what USMT migrates, see [What does USMT migrate?](./usmt/usmt-what-does-usmt-migrate.md) For more information on the USMT overall, see the [USMT technical reference](./usmt/usmt-reference.md).
+For more information on what USMT migrates, see [What does USMT migrate?](./usmt/usmt-what-does-usmt-migrate.md) For more information on the USMT overall, see the [USMT technical reference](./usmt/usmt-reference.md).

 ### Windows Imaging and Configuration Designer

 Windows Imaging and Configuration Designer (Windows ICD) is a tool designed to assist with the creation of provisioning packages that can be used to dynamically configure a Windows device (PCs, tablets, and phones).
-This is particularly useful for setting up new devices, without the need for re-imaging the device with a custom image.
+This is particularly useful for setting up new devices, without the need for reimaging the device with a custom image.

 ![Windows Imaging and Configuration Designer.](images/windows-icd.png)